-Derivatives and techniques The sub-fund may use derivatives as a substitute for direct investment, for hedging, for efficient portfolio management and to create leverage.
+Derivatives and techniques The sub-fund may use derivatives for hedging and for efficient portfolio management.

-In addition to core derivatives (defined in "How the Sub-Funds Use Derivatives and Techniques"), the sub-fund may use credit default swaps and total return swaps based on emerging market government debt, corporate bonds and equities.
+In addition to core derivatives (defined in "How the Sub- Funds Use Derivatives and Efficient Portfolio Management Techniques", the sub-fund may use credit default swaps (single name and index).